Fate of electroweak symmetry in the early Universe: Non-restoration and trapped vacua in the N2HDM: Trapped metastable singlet vacua

 In section~\ref{sec:thermalhistory} we pointed out the phenomenon of \textit{vacuum trapping}: in the N2HDM the situation can occur that a scenario with a global EW minimum at $T = 0$ is in fact unphysical when the Universe is trapped in a false (singlet) vacuum.
 Vacuum trapping is expected to be particularly relevant in parameter regions in which FOEWPTs can occur, as for such regions several minima that are simultaneously present in the early Universe (one of them being the EW-broken phase) can co-exist down to $T=0$ (see also the analysis of the vacuum structure of the N2HDM at $T = 0$ that was performed in~\cite{Ferreira:2019iqb}).
 In this section we explore in more detail the occurrence of (singlet) vacuum trapping, and discuss its relation to the N2HDM parameter space region featuring a FOEWPT.
 Our analysis is divided into two different parts, which concentrate on two regions of the N2HDM parameter space with different phenomenological features: in section~\ref{jamaica} we analyse scenarios with a SM-like Higgs boson at about 125 GeV, $h_{125}$, where the singlet field mixes with the 2HDM-like heavy CP-even scalar $H$; in section~\ref{mixhsmsing} we then analyse scenarios in which $h_{125}$ contains a singlet admixture, while the singlet field does not mix with $H$.
 In both cases we study the interplay between scenarios with trapped singlet vacua and with a FOEWPT, as well as the connection of such early Universe phenomena to the phenomenology of the N2HDM.

 In the following we also emphasize the conceptual differences between the N2HDM and the (extensively studied) 2HDM regarding the EW phase transition.
 In the N2HDM, due to the presence of the singlet field and its associated \Ztp symmetry, there can be several phase transitions during the thermal history of a specific N2HDM scenario.
-Yet, since the singlet field does not couple directly to the massive degrees of freedom of the SM (besides the Higgs sector), the breaking of the \Ztp symmetry usually takes place at higher temperatures than the EW phase transition.\footnote{Only for very small values of $v_S \ll v$ a simultaneous breaking (in a single transition) of the EW and \Ztp symmetries can be realized.
-A discussion of this scenario is left for future work.} Thus, the FOEWPTs that we analyze in the following are of the type $(0,0,\tilde{v}_S(T)) \to (v_1(T),v_2(T),v_S(T))$, where $\tilde{v}_S(T)$ and $v_S(T)$ are the vevs of the singlet field in the EW-conserving \textit{false} minimum and the EW-breaking \textit{true} minimum, respectively.
+Yet, since the singlet field does not couple directly to the massive degrees of freedom of the SM (besides the Higgs sector), the breaking of the \Ztp symmetry usually takes place at higher temperatures than the possible FOEWPT.\footnote{Only for very small values of $v_S \ll v$ a simultaneous breaking (in a single transition) of the EW and \Ztp symmetries can be realized.
+A discussion of this scenario is left for future work.
+Conversely, in our analysis with $v_S > v$ there is always a large temperature gap between the transition into the trapped vacuum $(0,0,\tilde{v}_S)$ and the formation of the EW vacuum $(v_1,v_2,v_S)$.} Thus, the FOEWPTs that we analyze in the following are of the type $(0,0,\tilde{v}_S(T)) \to (v_1(T),v_2(T),v_S(T))$, where $\tilde{v}_S(T)$ and $v_S(T)$ are the vevs of the singlet field in the EW-conserving \textit{false} minimum and the EW-breaking \textit{true} minimum, respectively.
 This type of transitions obviously does not exist in the case of the 2HDM.